sveltia/sveltia-cms/README.md

 While we don’t have dedicated developer/user support resources, [quick questions](https://github.com/sveltia/sveltia-cms/discussions/new?category=q-a) and [feedback](https://github.com/sveltia/sveltia-cms/discussions/new?category=general) are welcome on the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page of our GitHub repository.
 We also have a [Discord channel](https://discord.gg/5hwCGqup5b) for casual chat.

-As described in the [Motivation](#motivation) and [Getting Started](#getting-started) sections, Sveltia CMS is built as a replacement for Netlify/Decap CMS.
-At this point, we assume that most developers and users are migrating from one of these products.
-We are happy to help you migrate, but we cannot help you set up Sveltia CMS from scratch through our free support channels.
+As described throughout this README, Sveltia CMS is being built as a replacement for Netlify/Decap CMS.
+At this point, we assume that most developers and users are migrating from the other product.
+We are happy to help you migrate, but unfortunately we cannot help you set up Sveltia CMS from scratch through our free support channels.

 Planning to build a website with Sveltia CMS?
 Looking for professional support?
 Maintainer [@kyoshino](https://github.com/kyoshino) is available for hire depending on your needs.
-Feel free to reach out!
+Feel free to reach out today!

 ## Contributions